thomas-mangin/vyos-documentation/docs/configuration/system/option.rst

    Automatically reboot system on kernel panic after 60 seconds.

+.. cfgcmd:: set system option reboot-on-upgrade-failure <timeout>

+   Automatically reboot after `timeout` minutes into the previous running image, that was used to perform the image upgrade.

+   Reboot `timeout` is configurable in minutes.
+This gives the user the change to log into the system and perform some analysis before automatic rebooting.

+   Automatic reboot can be cancelled after login using: :opcmd:`reboot cancel`

 .. cfgcmd:: set system option startup-beep

     Play an audible beep to the system speaker when system is ready.